CommunitySFE/sfe-giveaways/docs/grafana/grafana-only-setup.md

 ## Known Issues

-During downtime or when the bot is first starting up, all grafana counts are set to 0.
+* During downtime or when the bot is first starting up, all grafana counts are set to 0.
+* When you start it, active members is set to 0.
+I'm not fixing it, just deal with it.